Top Scottish Labour official's fury over leak designed to "undermine" leadership contest

 In an email to members of Labour’s governing Scottish Executive Committee (SEC), Mr Roy wrote of his “frustration and anger” at the leak.

-The leaked message, which has also been leaked, stated: “A private letter to me from a member of the SEC was leaked to a national newspaper.
+The email, which has also been leaked, stated: “A private letter to me from a member of the SEC was leaked to a national newspaper.
 I believe this to be an attempt to undermine the leadership process, and an intentional act of bringing the Labour Party into disrepute.”

 He continued: “I accepted this letter as private correspondence and responded to it after consultation with the Procedures Committee.
 It was clear to me that this was concerns raised by a member of the SEC, not on behalf of any third party.”